BottyIvan/fire-docs/docs/intro.md

 Dive into the following sections to begin your journey:

-- [**Framework Documentation**](framework/introduction.md): Explore the core features of the framework and learn how to integrate it into your projects.
+- [**Fire Bites**](bites/introduction.md): A concise guide to get you up and running with the Fire Framework in minutes.
-- [**Starter Kit Documentation**](starter-kit/introduction.md): Set up your development environment and start building with the Starter Kit in no time.
+- [**Comprehensive Guide**](guide/introduction.md): A detailed walkthrough covering all aspects of the framework and Starter Kit for in-depth understanding.

 ## Contributing to Fire Project